IIIF/api/source/api/image/3.0/index.md

 | `width`    | Required | The width in pixels of the image to be requested, given as an integer. |
 | `height`   | Required | The height in pixels of the image to be requested, given as an integer. |
 {: .api-table}

-Servers _SHOULD_ support requests for images with parameters specified by the `sizes` and `tiles` fields for all combinations of qualities and formats supported.

 ``` json-doc
 {